Decagon AI pricing in 2026: What it actually costs

 Decagon uses a custom-quote model tailored to each enterprise client's specific needs.
 Pricing depends on ticket volume, channel mix, integration complexity, and contract terms.
 To get pricing, you must schedule a discovery call with their sales team.

 With per-resolution pricing, you pay a higher rate but only for tickets the AI fully resolves without human escalation.
-While this aligns costs with outcomes, it requires clear contract definitions of what counts as 'resolved' to avoid billing disputes.
+While this aligns costs with outcomes, it requires clear contract definitions of what counts as 'resolved.'
+Decagon their glossary that gray areas can lead to billing disagreements.

-eesel AI offers transparent, published pricing starting at $239/month (annual billing) for 1,000 AI interactions, with no per-agent fees.
-This contrasts with Decagon's custom enterprise contracts that typically start around $50,000/year.
+eesel AI offers transparent, published pricing at $0.40 per helpdesk task and $4 per heavy task, with no per-agent fees and no monthly minimum.
+This contrasts with Decagon's custom enterprise contracts that are not publicly disclosed and typically start around $50,000/year based on third-party estimates.

 Article by